alexispurslane/Rember/notes/day-1.md

 should fix the problem, and I should be on my way to linking Zepto and a POJO model to Glimmer.
 Once that is done, I'll set up a build process using ember-cli that will complie my TypeScript.

+Now I am done writing the component and app part of the mini-framework.
+I just have to decide how to handle events, which should be fairly simple.
+This testing this is pending getting bower to work, though, so none of this is testable.
+I will also begin writing an exmaple app with my mini-framework.
+I also still need to get Ember-CLI working as a build tool, which should be reasonably simple.